The light turns red

 Music was my body connection piece.
 Music always delivered me to my body.

-Today, I felt my belly rise up with desire to play music.
+Today, I felt my belly rise up with desire to create music.
 Today I felt like writing about a plethora of occurrences.
 For me, music transcends.
 Music has saved my life.
 It has given my body a place to rest, heal and speak.
+Music brings me closer to God.

 It’s mystical and maybe foreign to some, but today at a red light listening to music I felt my body kick, scream and float back down from the place I banished it.